-36. CONCLUSION OF A ROUTINE TEST
+35. CONCLUSION OF A ROUTINE TEST

-As explained in paragraphs 10 and 14, the (EC) relay operates when the (R-1) switch enters position 7 when "AH" wiring is used and when the class switch goes off normal when "AK" wiring is used, at the beginning of a routine test, when all the district selector circuits have been tested by this circuit, the master connector switch steps from terminal 21 to normal, operating the (EC-1) and (SM) relays.
+As explained above the (BC) relay operates when the (R-1) switch enters position 7 at the beginning of a routine test, when all the district selector circuits have been tested by this circuit, the master connector switch steps from terminal 21 to normal, operating the (EC-1) and (SM) relays.
 The (EC-1) relay operated, operates the (SLFT) relay, lights the (EC) lamp and opens the operating circuits of the (MB) and (MA) stepping magnets.
-The (SLFT) relay locks through cam (N-1), advancing the (R-1) switch to position 1 with "E" wiring, or to position 2 when "K" wiring is used, and operates (DB) and (DB-1), and (TR) relays.
-The operation of the (DB) relays remove ground from cams (F) and (G), preventing the relays under control of these cams from operating.
+The (SLFT) relay locks through cam (N-1), advancing the (R-1) switch to position I with "E" wiring, or to position 2 when "K" wiring is used, and operates (DB) and (DB-1), and (TR) relays.
+The operation of the (DB) relays remove ground from cams (F) and (G), preventing the relays under central of these cams from operating.
 The (DB), (DB-1), (TR) and (SLFT) relays release as the switch advances from position 17.
 The (R-1) switch is advanced to position 1 by the (RTS) relays normal.
-With "E" wiring the (FR) relay operated prevents the (R-1) switch from advancing out of position 1.
-If another cycle of test is not desired, the (RN) key is operated and the (ST) key released.
+With "E" wiring the (FR) relay operated prevents the (R-1) switch from advancing out of position l.
+If another cycle of test is not desired. the (RM) key is operated and the (ST) key released.
 The operation of the (RN) key releases all operated relays locked through the break contacts of the (RN) key.
 The (EC) relay released, releases the (SM) and (EC-1) relays, in turn the (FR) relay, restoring the circuit to normal.

-37. RETURN TO NORMAL (RN) KEY
+36. RETURN TO NORMAL (RM) KEY

 When it is desired to restore the test circuit to normal from any position, the (RN) key is operated.
-The (RN) key, operated, (a) releases the (TA) relay, if operated, returning the time measure switch to normal, (b) releases the class relays, (c) opens the circuit to the (GON) relays, (d) operates the (DB) relay and in turn the (DB-1) and (TR) relays which function as described above, (e) advances the (R-1) switch to position 1 and (f) resets the master, group and line finder selectors.
+The (RN) key, operated, (a) releases the (TA) relay, if operated, returning the time measure switch to normal, (b) releases the class relays, (c) opens the circuit to the (GON) relays, (d) operates the (DB) relay and in turn the (DB-1) and (TR) relays which function as described above, (e) advances the (R-1) switch to position I and (f) resets the master, group and line finder selectors.
 The (DB), (DB-1) and (TR) relays release as the (R-1) leaves position 17.
 With the (R-1) switch in position 1, and the (DB) and class relays normal, the (R-3) switch is advanced to the next normal position.
 With the (R-1) switch in position 1, the (SM) relay (if the master switches are off normal) operates in series with the (STP-1) relay through the (MON) relay operated.
 The (SM) and (STP-1) relays operated, the master selector magnets operate allowing the (STP) relay to operate.
-The (STP) relay operated, operates the (RN) relay.
+The (STP) relay operated operates the (RN) relay.
 The operation of the (RN) relay releases the selector magnets allowing the brush assembly to step one terminal.
 When the magnets release they short-circuit the (STP) relay, releasing the (RN) relay.
 The (RN) relay released, permits the (SM), (STP-1) and (STP) relays and the selector magnets to function stepping the brush assembly one more step.
 This magnet continues to operate and release stepping the master selectors to normal at which time the (MON) relay releases.
-The (MON) relay, normal, transfers the circuit from the (SM) relay to an (SG) relay where the circuit functions as has just been described stepping any off-normal group selector to normal.
-When the group selectors are all normal the operated (G-1-ON).
-(RTS) and (LF) relays release.
-With the (LF) relays normal, the (LF) selector that is off normal will be returned to normal.
+The